calnet-oss/activemq-broker-and-webconsole-overlay-war/README.md

 If you need a starting point for your configuration files, use the `activemq.xml` and `credentials.properties` files from the binary ActiveMQ distribution in the `conf` directory.
+If you use the stock `activemq.xml`, you'll need to set the `activemq.data` system property as well.

 ## Building the WAR